 Tea Tree Essential Oil

-Extraction Method: Steam distilled from leaves (grown organically but not certified).
+Extraction Method: Steam distilled from leaves (certified organic by our supplier)

 Selah oil blends that contain Tea Tree essential oil: